Anolis cuvieri: Habitat

-A. cuvieri belongs to a group of anoles known as crown giants, these are large species which inhabit the uppermost canopy of tall trees and rarely descend to ground level.
+A. cuvieri belongs to a group of anoles known as crown giants, these are large species which inhabit the uppermost canopy of tall trees and rarely descend to ground level, made possible by the pads under their toes which allow them to stick to surfaces.
 A. cuvieri is only found in intact forest regions where large quantities of large trees are present.
-They are typically active several meters above the ground and are found mainly in palm, Ficus, and other large trees.
+Juveniles are often found at the base of trees or even on the ground, while adults are typically active several meters above the ground and are found mainly in palm, Ficus, and other large trees.
 This species locomotes by jumping from branch to branch within the canopy, a lifestyle for which it has evolved long hind limbs.
 It is a mesic species, preferring areas of wet forest over more xeric conditions, where it is rarely found.

 Diet

 Like all anoles, A. cuvieri is primarily insectivorous, feeding on arboreal insects such as large beetles and lepidopterans.
-This species is also an opportunist species, and its robust skull and powerful bite allow it to take a wide range of prey including other anoles, juveniles of its own species and small birds as well as large snails and occasionally fruit.
+This species is also an opportunist species, and its robust skull and powerful bite allow it to take a wide range of prey including other anoles and small birds as well as large snails and occasionally fruit.

 Behaviour

+While hunting for food, A. cuvieri moves deliberately, using both eyes independently to scan for potential threats and for prey.
 Both sexes of A. cuvieri are extremely territorial and aggressive.
 Males, however, are particularly aggressive not only towards other males but also towards any organism or object that the anole perceives to be a threat.
 Males that encounter intruders in their territory will generally perform elaborate bodily displays, extending and recoiling the dewlap and performing various head bobs or pushups.
 This is usually done well before the intruder manages to get within close proximity of the defender and the display is often successful at warding off the intruder.
 However, if the intruding male is persistent then a fight may ensue with the males locking jaws and biting at each other's extremities until either male either gives up and flees or dies of exhaustion.
 Fights may also prove fatal if a serious wound, such as an amputated limb, occurs and subsequently becomes infected.
 This species attempts to bite when handled and its powerful jaws are capable of breaking skin.
 It may also display at a potential predator or captor if one is sighted.
 Like many reptiles the mouth of this species harbors Salmonella and an infection may occur if a bite breaks the skin.

+Predation

+A. cuvieri is most likely to be preyed on by snakes and birds.
+It relies on its coloration and natural camouflage in order to avoid being detected.